kinanmouk/UN-Parallel-Corpora-Analysis/final_report.md

 Cleaning the data for proper use proved to be one of the most difficult tasks of this term project.
 Each of the `zip` six files downloaded from the [UN website](https://conferences.unite.un.org/uncorpus) were large in size.
 The largest file being **800 MB**.
 After unzipping the `tar` files took up a total of **12 GB** of space on my computer.

 After opening each file in a text viewer it was clear that each document was not in `XML` file format but in `.txt` format.
-I explored the new `.txt` file format using the English document, which can be found in [`data-samples/`](https://github.com/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/data-samples/)
+I explored the new `.txt` file format using the English document.
+There were no markers that I could have used to seperate each document based on the embedded meta-information that was described in the XML format.

+which can be found in [`data-samples/`](https://github.com/Data-Science-for-Linguists-2022/UN-Parallel-Corpora-Analysis/data-samples/)

 ## Analysis
 ## Conclusion